Director's Internship Program

 Frequently Asked Questions

-The Director’s Internship program application will open in early December and will be due in mid-February.
+The Director’s Internship program application will open in early December and will be due in early-February.
 An updated list of host organizations will be available in mid-November.

 The IOP is able to support in-person, remote, and hybrid internships.
 Each host organization has been asked to indicate their ability to support an in-person internship.
 The types of internship formats (in-person, remote, hybrid, etc) a host organization is able to support will be noted at the beginning of each individual host organization description.